Tarsha Vega: Career

 The "monsters" in the title refer to the animals from the classic children's book, Where the Wild Things Are ("I think of them as really fun as opposed to scary," says Tarsha) and the "diamonds" are a metaphor for her own character.
 "Diamonds are very, very hard-although they're beautiful," she explained.
 "I have this kind of hard shell, but at the same time my mother managed to round me out into having a beautiful mind, spirit and soul."

-"Be Ya Self" is featured on the soundtrack for the movie, The Adventures of Rocky and Bullwinkle.
+"Be Ya Self" is featured on the soundtrack for the hybrid animated/live-action movie, The Adventures of Rocky and Bullwinkle.

 Tarsha was featured as writer and performer on the Summer Catch soundtrack with the song, "What It Beez Like".
 Vega collaborated with rapper Chubb Rock on the song "The Freshest" off the soundtrack for the film Thirteen starring Holly Hunter.

 As of 2011, Vega was serving as Executive Producer and Host for "theKNU", an Internet-based radio show on GVBradio.com.
 She appeared in the films Get A Grip and Fugitive Hunter.

 Personal life

 Vega was born in The Bronx, New York, the only child of a single mother who worked for the New York City Department of Education.
 She said of her mom, "My mom and I are more like sisters."
+Is of mixed African-American and Dominican blood.